Culture of India: Puppetry

 India has a long tradition of puppetry.
 In the ancient Indian epic Mahabharata there are references to puppets.
 Kathputli, a form of string puppet performance native to Rajasthan, is notable and there are many Indian ventriloquists and puppeteers.
 The first Indian ventriloquist, Professor Y. K. Padhye, introduced this form of puppetry to India in the 1920s and his son, Ramdas Padhye, subsequently popularised ventriloquism and puppetry.
+Ramdas Padhye's son, Satyajit Padhye is also a ventriloquist and puppeteer.
 Almost all types of puppets are found in India.